OpenSLO/OpenSLO/README.md

 ##### Notes (SLO)

 - **indicator** optional, represents the Service Level Indicator (SLI).
-  Currently this only supports one Metic, `thresholdMetric`, with `ratioMetric` supported in the [objectives](#objectives) stanza.
+  Currently this only supports one Metric, `thresholdMetric`, with `ratioMetric` supported in the [objectives](#objectives) stanza.
 - **indicator.thresholdMetric** *Metric*, represents the query used for gathering data from metric sources.
 Raw data is used to compare objectives